 Lieutenant Governor Graydon Nicholas spoke of the St. John River as the Wolastoq or Beautiful River.
 He explained how the river was a highway for his people, and in the spring when people began to travel on the river what is now called Catons Island was one of the places they would stop and worship.
 He also stated that the river was like the life blood of the mother, nurturing its people.
 He discussed the four seasons we are fortunate to have in New Brunswick and the fact that thanks were even given for snow as it helped our ancestors to track game in the winter.

 The Lieutenant Governor discussed the fact that up until 1952 it was against the law to celebrated traditional medicine and religion and that Ron Tremblay would have been sent to prison for his performance.

-He concluded with the thought that we are all part of history and it is important to remember who we are.
-In order to remember who we are we have to respect the past because we cannot go forward in peace if we don’t respect the ancestors.
+He concluded with the thought that we are all part of history, and it is important to remember who we are.
+To remember who we are we must respect the past because we cannot go forward in peace if we don’t respect the ancestors.

 The celebration concluded with the rededication of the 1911 monument.
 Dave Wood played traditional French fiddle tunes while people encircled the monument.
 There was a moment of silence for the First Nations and French people who came together on the island 400 years ago.
 This was followed by Ron Tremblay who drummed and sang a song to the river.

 The two hundred and sixty people who attended the event were then treated to a reception in the dining hall.
 Volunteers from the Kingston Peninsula Heritage group served tea and coffee and provided a wonderful array of sandwiches and sweets including a commemorative cake.

 The project’s objective of raising awareness of the significant history of Catons Island was achieved through the great participation in the event and through the various radio and newspaper articles published.